LukaszCieloch/automated-event-validation/README.md

 https://community.tealiumiq.com/t5/Customer-Data-Hub/About-Functions/ta-p/34585#toc-hId--1156376365

 #### Define event schema
-###### Each schema can be stored aither locally in tealiumSsFunctionAT.js or as an global variable.
-On the event schema level you can define JSON with attributes and their porpertos like value(exact/contains)/type/length(max length) that will be verified for each invocation.
+###### Each schema can be stored either locally in tealiumSsFunctionAT.js or as a global variable.
+On the event schema level you can define JSON with attributes and their properties like value(exact/contains)/type/length(max length) that will be verified for each invocation.

 #### Schema example
 ```